sookoothaii/llm-security-firewall/README.md

 11. **Calibrated Risk Stacking** - LogisticRegression with Platt Scaling and Conformal Prediction (requires labeled training data, n>=100)
 12. **Band-Judge** - LLM-as-Judge meta-check for uncertainty band only (requires API key, adds 500-2000ms latency)

 Note: Layers 2-3 are optional (degrade gracefully if packages unavailable).
 Layers 11-12 are for advanced deployments and benchmarking, not included in default pipeline.
+See [Advanced Components Guide](docs/advanced_components.md) for integration instructions.

 ### Protection Flows